cedra-labs/docs/docs/getting-started/counter.md

 ## 🚀 Step 5: Deploy to Testnet

-Time to deploy our counter to Cedra testnet:
+Time to deploy our counter to Cedra testnet.
+For detailed deployment options, see [Deploy to Blockchain](/move-package-management#deploy-to-blockchain).

 ```bash
 cedra move publish